carynbear/carynbear.github.io/programmingstudy.md

 We will follow up to invite you to the paid study if you are eligible.
 If you have any questions, please email [caryn@u.northwestern.edu](mailto:caryn@u.northwestern.edu).

 **We are only accepting participants referred by a teacher in order to verify eligibility.
-You must provide the email of the referring teacher.
-Thank you.**,
+You must provide an official email of a referring teacher in order to be eligible.
+Thank you.**

 ---